CBEP-SoCB-Details/Tributary_Nitrogen/Analysis/Casco_Tributary_Rainfall.md

 What we see is that for all three rivers, little of the extant nitrogen is in the form of ammonium.
-The Presumpscot tends to occur at the low nitrate, high organic corner of the diagram, while the Royal and Capisic both show more variability regarding the the dominant form of nitrogen.
+The Presumpscot tends to occur at the low nitrate, high organic corner of the diagram, while the Royal and Capisic both show more variability regarding the dominant form of nitrogen.
 The proportion of nitrogen in each form is not obviously related to either recent rainfall or total nitrogen.

 ## Draft Plot